Storage Combi Boilers Explained And The Best Brands

 What kind of fuel does your boiler use?

-Like a combi boiler, a storage combi boiler gets water from the mains water supply, offering instant hot water when it’s needed, however, a combi boiler doesn’t utilise a hot water storage tank like the storage combi boiler and a system boiler does.
+Like a combi boiler, a storage combi boiler gets water from the mains water supply, offering instant hot water when needed.
+However, this particular type doesn’t utilise a hot water storage tank like a storage combi or a system boiler does.

-Having the ability to do this arguably makes these boiler replacements more useful than a standard combi boiler unit, especially when having a high hot water demand.
+This feature arguably makes a storage combi replacement more useful than a standard combi boiler unit, especially for households with high hot water demand.

 Get an online fixed price in 20 seconds: